php-fig/fig-standards/bylaws/003-superseding-psr.md

 1. Once a PSR is passed, it is -- for all practical purposes -- frozen.

-2. Changes to an existing PSR made be made only for the purpose of clarifying the specification, not for adding new features or changing the meaning of the PSR in **any** way.
+2. Changes to an existing PSR may be made only for the purpose of clarifying the specification, not for adding new features or changing the meaning of the PSR in **any** way.
 These types of changes MUST be discussed on one of the sanctioned discussion lists for the group, and MUST have a motion and a second